 It probably goes without saying that if your dishwasher has no power, your dishes aren't going to get dry.
 What if you open the machine at the end of the cycle and find that there's standing water in the bottom and your dishes are all soaking wet?
 It's possible that your dishwasher experienced a power interruption sometime after you started it and shut down instead of completely cleaning and then drying your dishes.

-Your dishes will not dry properly if your power is interrupted.
-Verify that the dishwasher is connected to a power supply, and test the outlet with another appliance.
-Fully insert the power cord into the outlet.
-Check the household fuses or circuit breakers.
+Check that the power cord is still completely plugged into its outlet, then check the household fuses or circuit breakers.
 Reset the circuit breakers if either is tripped.
 Examine the fuses to see if any are burned out.
 A burned out fuse usually has broken wires, or it's black.
 Replace the fuse.

 The drying fan moves air around your dishes to speed the drying process.
 If the fan isn't working properly, your dishes may not completely dry.
 Unplug the dishwasher from the power source and remove the main housing.
 Examine the fan to see if it moves freely.
 Check the fan blades to see if any are broken.
 If the fan doesn't move or has broken components, replace it since it's difficult to fix.